 Associate Director for Europe, National Endowment for Democracy, ERMA 2008-2009

 For me, ERMA program has been a lifetime opportunity, both academically and personally.
-Academically, I had a chance to meet top notch professors from various European universities who taught me about human rights and democracy beyond the mainstream discourses of both concepts.
-One of the many who made great impression on me was professor Costas Douzinas, during his lectures he had rigorous exposé of the challenges of the modern human rights agenda.
-In addition, the support and encouragement I got from ERMA academic tutors was phenomenal.
-The academic tutors at ERMA helped me to narrow down my research interest and offered advices throughout the studding process.
+Academically, I had a chance to meet top-notch professors from various European universities who taught me about human rights and democracy beyond the mainstream discourses of both concepts.
+One of the many who made a great impression on me was professor Costas Douzinas, during his lectures he had rigorous exposé of the challenges of the modern human rights agenda.
+In addition, the support and encouragement I got from ERMA academic tutors were phenomenal.
+The academic tutors at ERMA helped me to narrow down my research interest and offered advice throughout the studying process.
 And personally, I had a chance to grow and meet different people and cultures.
 This experience expanded my knowledge about others, made me more open to diversity, and ardent human rights activist.

 Project Manager, Habitat for Humanity, Macedonia, ERMA 2014-15